Find cheap or affordable property in Spain: strategies and tips

 Fixer-uppers

 A fixer-upper is a property that needs renovation.
 The age-old strategy to “buy the worst house in the best street” holds good.
 A property can always be improved while an area cannot – at least not single-handedly.
-So buying a property that needs attention, but in a good area, could be a very sound investment.
+So buying a property that needs attention, but is in a good area, could be a very sound investment.

 Not everyone has the skill to see a run-down property as a renovation project.
 Many buyers will pass on a cheap property that could be made beautiful with a small investment and effort in favour of one that doesn’t require attention and immediately meets their expectations.
 Some simply won’t want to invest the time required to bring a property up to their required specifications.
 That makes those properties less desirable, and therefore cheaper.
 It also means there’s less competition for them.